ameet-1997/ameet-1997.github.io/_pages/about.md

 <!-- My research interests are broadly in the field of natural language processing (NLP), with special emphasis on sub-topics of AI safety, evaluation of large LMs, data-efficient algorithms, efficient NLP architectures, and multilingual NLP. -->
 My research interests are broadly in the field of natural language processing (NLP), with special emphasis on sub-topics of AI safety, data-efficient algorithms, efficient NLP architectures, and multilingual NLP.

-I am currently visiting <a href='https://allenai.org'>Allen Institute for AI (AI2)</a> and working with <a href='http://ashwinkalyan.com'>Dr. Ashwin Kalyan</a> as part of the <a href="https://allenai.org/aristo">Aristo team</a>.
+Previously, I received my B.Tech from IIT Madras, where I worked on reinforcement learning with <a href='http://www.cse.iitm.ac.in/~miteshk/'>Prof. Balaraman Ravindran</a> and on NLP with <a href='http://www.cse.iitm.ac.in/~miteshk/'>Prof. Mitesh M. Khapra</a> and <a href='http://www.cse.iitm.ac.in/~sutanuc/'>Prof. Sutanu Chakraborti</a>.

 I am deeply passionate about teaching and view disseminating knowledge to be as important as the research I do.

-Previously, I received my B.Tech from IIT Madras, where I worked on reinforcement learning with <a href='http://www.cse.iitm.ac.in/~miteshk/'>Prof. Balaraman Ravindran</a> and on NLP with <a href='http://ashwinkalyan.com'>Prof. Mitesh M. Khapra</a> and <a href='http://www.cse.iitm.ac.in/~sutanuc/'>Prof. Sutanu Chakraborti</a>.

-In my free time, I enjoy playing football (soccer), tennis, and the piano.
+In my free time, I enjoy playing golf, football (soccer), tennis, and the piano.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.